clarkcb/xsearch/README.md

   is a point where languages really start to differentiate themselves.

-Based on these features, the "winners" for me so far are:
+Based on these features, the overall "winners" for me so far are:

 1. Haskell
    - Functional - yes